 - Taxis accept cash and most also accept credit cards or T-Money cards.

 - A red light atop the taxi means it’s available.

 - It’s not uncommon for Seoul taxi drivers to refuse passengers for any number of reasons, including that your destination is in the wrong direction from where the driver wants to go, the place you’re going is too close or far away, or the driver doesn’t want to deal with a language barrier.
 Although it’s illegal for taxi drivers to refuse passengers, it still happens, but a more amenable cabbie will usually appear shortly.

-Seoul Public Bike is an excellent and easy to use bike rental system that operates throughout the city.
+Seoul Bikes is an excellent and easy to use bike rental system that operates throughout the city.
 The bold green and white bicycles can be found at docking stations near many subway exits and popular tourist attractions, and users can rent or return the bikes at any station.
 Different pricing plans are available, depending on how often you plan to use the bike service.
 Rentals average around 1,000 won (84 cents) per hour, which you’ll need to pay with a T-Money card or through the bike rental app (no cash).
 Helmets aren’t provided, so plan accordingly.

 Most visitors to Seoul use public transportation, as parking, navigating, and traffic in Seoul can be problematic for those unfamiliar to the city.
 If you do want your own set of wheels, you must have a valid International Driving Permit along with your regular driver’s license, and cars can be rented at Incheon International Airport.